Coach: Mike Singletary

 The offensive line had some terrible days punctuated by some individual highlights.
 The line finished in a 5 way tie for last, giving up 23 sacks.
 Christian Morris (LT), Davonte Boudin (LG), Demetrius Rhaney (C), Dallas Thomas (RG), and Toby Weathersby (RT), made up the starting group.
 The Express sported the worst 3rd down conversion rating in the league with a dismal 25% (27-106).

 (4-3) The Express front four from left to right consisted of Jamichael Winston, Julius Warmsley, Latarius Brady, and Corey Vereen.
 Vereen led the front four in sacks with 4 (12 tackles, 2 forced fumbles).
 Jamichael led the down linemen in tackles with 18 (.5 sacks).
 Warmsley had 2.5 sacks and 16 tackles, while Latarius had 8 and a sack.
 Greg Gilmore was a sneaky 2 gap nose who came in and posted 2 sacks and 11 tackles.
+‘Kimbo’ Johnson arrived and blew by defenders during the regular season for 2 sacks.
 Outside of that Montori Hughes, Corey Crawford, and Martin Ifedi combined for maybe 10 tackles.

 The back 4 was led by Arnold Tarpley at free safety who had 44 tackles and a pick.
 Former Texan Charles James II came out of nowhere to have 25 tackles from CB starting 3 games.
 Channing Stribling had an interception and 19 tackles in 6 starts (8 games).
 Jonathan Cook also picked up a pick and 8 total tackles playing in 6 games.
 Justin Martin started 2 games (5 played) and managed to have 9 tackles and an interception.
 Jeremy Cutrer came out of Middle Tennessee State to start 6 games.